clairey-zx81/json-model/README.md

   - `-C`: compile to Python, C, JS or PL/pgSQL.
   - `-U`: dump all models.
   - `-J`: dump json IR.
-- `-O`: optimize model: const prop, partial eval, xor to or, flatten… (this is the default, `-nO` to disable)
+- `-O`: optimize model: constant propagation, partial evaluation, xor to or conversion, flattening… (this is the default, `-nO` to disable)
 - `-o output`: file output instead of standard
 - `-F format`: select `json` or `yaml` for output